marekpistorius/xfce-nameday-plugin/README.md

 What is it?
 ===========

-xfce4 panel plugin for show namedays.
+Xfce panel's plugin for show namedays.
-It is Inspired by (GdH, J. Nekvasila) applet for Gnome2 and Unity
+It is Inspired by (GdH, J. Nekvasila) applet for Gnome2

 Installation